GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Introduction

 Recently, diffusion-based approaches~\cite{zhong2025taming,wu2025genfusion,wu2024reconfusion,wu2025difix3d+,anciukevicius2023renderdiffusion} have generated novel views to improve the reconstruction quality for sparse observations.
 Nevertheless, these methods show three fundamental limitations: (1) novel view generation mainly focuses on enhancing angular coverage of existing geometry and often overlooks the extension beyond the periphery, leaving persistent \textbf{holes} and \textbf{ghostings} in the reconstruction; (2) geometric and photometric \textbf{inconsistencies} across novel and input views inevitably become prominent as view overlap increases due to internal diffusion variations; (3) novel view generation requires elaborate trajectory planning and camera pose sampling, making the process \textbf{time-consuming}.

-Fig.~\ref{fig:moti} shows that when using multi-view diffusion models~\cite{cao2025mvgenmaster}, adding more diffusion-generated novel views degrades reconstruction quality, suggesting that sparse views alone can yield robust results.
-Increasing the number of novel views from 3 to 11 counterintuitively worsens both geometric accuracy (SSIM) and perceptual quality (LPIPS) by introducing inconsistencies and artifacts into the reconstructed scene.
+Recent multi-view diffusion models incorporate geometry-aware priors and achieve strong geometric consistency across generated views.
+However, we find that directly using them to expand camera viewpoints is not suitable under extremely sparse-view settings.
+Fig.~\ref{fig:moti} shows an experiment where three input views are used to generate interpolated novel views via diffusion, which are then used to train 3DGS~\cite{kerbl20233d}.
+Increasing the number of generated views (from 3 to 13 total views) degrades reconstruction quality, leading to lower SSIM and higher LPIPS.
+This observation suggests that generating additional viewpoints is not always beneficial under sparse-view settings.

-We observe that \textit{outpainting}, rather than novel view generation, offers a more suitable paradigm for enhancing sparse-view 3D reconstruction.
-By generating missing content around existing input views, outpainting naturally preserves geometric consistency and avoids multi-view alignment challenges.
-We propose \textbf{GaMO} (\textbf{G}eometry-\textbf{a}ware \textbf{M}ultiview \textbf{O}utpainting) to address the aforementioned limitations: (1)~it expands the field of view(FOV) to cover unobserved regions, reducing holes and edge blur; (2)~it utilizes existing viewpoints for content expansion rather than fusing information from multiple novel views in 3D space, preventing misalignment and ghosting artifacts; and (3)~it completes reconstruction efficiently in a single outpainting pass without complex trajectory planning, achieving a $25\times$ speedup over video diffusion-based methods.
-Following~\cite{zhong2025taming, zhong2025empowering}, we evaluate on Replica~\cite{straub2019replica} and ScanNet++~\cite{yeshwanth2023scannet++} with improvements across all metrics.
+Instead, we observe that \textit{outpainting}, rather than novel view generation, better leverages the geometry-aware priors of multi-view diffusion models and provides a more suitable paradigm for sparse-view 3D reconstruction.
+By extending content around existing input views, outpainting expands spatial coverage while preserving geometric consistency.
+Based on this insight, we propose \textbf{GaMO} (\textbf{G}eometry-\textbf{a}ware \textbf{M}ultiview \textbf{O}utpainting), which (1) expands the field of view (FOV) to cover unobserved regions while preserving geometric consistency, (2) avoids fusing multiple hallucinated views in 3D space, reducing misalignment artifacts, and (3) reconstructs scenes efficiently through a single outpainting pass, achieving tens-of-times speedup over video diffusion-based methods.
+We evaluate our approach on Replica~\cite{straub2019replica}, ScanNet++~\cite{yeshwanth2023scannet++}, and Mip-NeRF 360~\cite{barron2023mipnerf360}, demonstrating competitive performance with improved perceptual quality.

-We summarize our contributions as follows: \begin{itemize} \item We establish outpainting as a superior paradigm for sparse-view reconstruction, eliminating common issues including holes, ghosting artifacts, and geometric inconsistencies. \item We develop a geometry-aware outpainting approach with novel conditioning and denoising strategies in zero-shot manner without finetuning. \item We achieve state-of-the-art performance on Replica and ScanNet++ across 3, 6, and 9 input views, with substantial gains in geometric accuracy and perceptual quality, while reducing reconstruction time to under 10 minutes.
+We summarize our contributions as follows: \begin{itemize} \item We establish outpainting as a superior paradigm for sparse-view reconstruction, eliminating common issues including holes, ghosting artifacts, and geometric inconsistencies. \item We develop a geometry-aware outpainting approach with novel conditioning and denoising strategies in zero-shot manner without finetuning. \item We achieve competitive performance across the Replica, ScanNet++, and Mip-NeRF 360 datasets.
+Our method provides strong geometric accuracy and perceptual quality across 3, 6, and 9 input views, while significantly reducing reconstruction time to under 10 minutes.

 \end{itemize}